gustavodido/currency-exchange-rate/README.md

 ##### Scheduling

 Inside the _scheduling_ package there is the task that will consistently get the latest exchange rate.
-In order to show a little bit of reactive programming, the task is not calling the command to save the rate directly, it is triggering an event that will be listened by the command, simulating a loosely coupled Pub/Sub approach.
+In order to show a little bit of reactive programming, the task is not calling the command to save the new exchange rate directly, it is triggering an event that will be listened by the command, simulating a loosely coupled Pub/Sub approach.

+Also, there is a _wrapper_ class just to allow the scheduling to be disabled during the integration tests.

+##### Circuit Breaker

+Inside the task that is checking for new exchange rates, there is a circuit breaker implementation using _Hystrix_.
+Basically, we have two exchange rate providers configured and the second one will be used if the first is not working correctly.

 ##### Configuration